brandonb927/node-dropbox-blog-thing/README.md

 # Dropbox-powered Blog Thing

+## This project has been deprecated as of July 1, 2015 in favour of a static site hosted on [surge.sh](https://surge.sh)

 **tl;dr** I wrote this blog "thing" to scratch my own itch, so if you have some time on your hands and you happen to like node.js, you can have a sweet Dropbox-powered blog like mine running on your own server.